General FAQs

 Frequently Asked Questions

-Which LMS platforms are changing across USC?
+Which online learning platforms are changing across USC?

 Existing and new Blackboard courses will use Brightspace as of Summer 2024.
-Schools and academic units that use other LMS platforms such as Canvas will not be impacted at this time.
+Schools and academic units that use other platforms such as Canvas will not be impacted at this time.

-When will I have access to Brightspace?
+Who has access to Brightspace?

 What type of training and support will be available?